liquicode/jsongin/docs/guides/jsongin Query Reference.md

 - Comparison operators compare values of the same type and must be of type `bnsl`.
 	- Note that when `null` is compared using `$gt` or `$lt`, the result will always be `false`.
 	- When both values are `null`, the `$gt` and `$lt` comparisons will return `false` but the `$gte` and `$lte` comparisons will return `true`.
+- Comparing to undefined will result in unexpected behaviors.
+Example: `$eq: undefined` is valid Javascript but will make a mess in your code.

 Special Operators